Azure Reserved Virtual Machine Instances

 Simplicity meets flexibility

 Select and purchase Azure Reserved VM Instances in three easy steps – specify your Azure region, virtual machine type and term (one year or three years) – that’s it.

-Azure Reserved Instances can be assigned at the enrolment or subscription level, so you can manage reserved instance usage at an organisational or individual department level.
+Azure Reserved VM Instances can be assigned at the enrolment or subscription level, so you can manage reserved instance usage at an organisational or individual department level.
 Assignments are easy to change post-purchase also.

-Automation and choice with instance size flexibility
+Optimise your reservation with instance size flexibility

 Go to the VM section in the Azure management portal, click on a VM and get the VM size information.
 Provide this size in the reserved instance purchase.
 The reserved instance discount is automatically applied to VMs matching the attributes and quantity of the Azure Reserved VM Instance.

 Alternatively, if you are an Enterprise Agreement (EA) or web direct customer, you can download your usage file and refer to Service Type value in the “Additional info” section of the usage file to get the VM size information.

 Yes.
 In the reserved instance purchase experience, Microsoft will make recommendations based on your last 30 days of usage and your savings potential.

 Please refer to your usage file to get details regarding your reserved instance discount.
 The VMs that get the reserved instance benefit will have the Azure Reserved VM Instance details in the “Additional information” section of the usage file.
 You can also get the same information from the usage APIs.